SciKit-Surgery/PythonTemplate/README.rst

 Purpose
 ~~~~~~~
 Python Template is part of SNAPPY, a collection of software
-developed by the Wellcome EPSRC Centre for Surgical Sciences and Interventions.
+developed by the `Wellcome EPSRC Centre for Surgical Sciences and Interventions`_.
-SNAPPY is being developed to support faster translation of advanced surgical
+SNAPPY aims to support faster translation of advanced surgical
 research from the bench to the bed side.
 SNAPPY does this by supporting and
 encouraging the development of small but well engineered software components that
 can;
 * be used and developed during early stage research, and;
-* easily be built into high quality clinical applications that can be production ready in less than 2 years.
+* be built into high quality clinical applications that can be production ready in less than 2 years.
+* be widely disseminated to support researchers beyond WEISS.
+See `The WEISS Software Manifesto`_ for further information.

 SNAPPY supports and encourages well engineered software by helping researchers with
-standard software development tasks (from <link to VTK thing>).
+standard software development tasks (`Software Process`_).
 The table below
-lists 9 standard development tasks and how the Python Template helps to deliver them.
+lists standard development tasks and how the Python Template helps to deliver them.
 Paying heed to the following tasks at the earliest stage of development should support the
 creation of well defined, maintainable, well documented, and well tested code.